s-hiraoku/extract-sticky-notes/README.md

 ### Importing into GitLab Issues

-1. log in to GitLab and navigate to the desired project 2.
+1. log in to GitLab and navigate to the desired project.
 2. click "Issues" on the sidebar to access the issues page.
-3.
-3. click the "Import issues" drop-down menu in the upper right corner and select "CSV" 4.
+3. click the "Import issues" drop-down menu in the upper right corner and select "CSV".
-4. 4. click the "Select CSV file" button and select the `sticky_notes.csv` file you just generated.
+4. click the "Select CSV file" button and select the `sticky_notes.csv` file you just generated.
-5. 5.
-Adjust the mapping options as needed and click the "Import Issue" button.
+5. Adjust the mapping options as needed and click the "Import Issue" button.

 This will import the FigJam stickies as Issues in GitLab.